 - 1 teaspoon of powered garlic - okay to add more to taste.
 Can use raw crushed garlic fresh or from jar.

-- 2 heaping tablespoons of mayo - light or regular.
+- 2 heaping tablespoons of mayo - light, regular or vegan.
 Depending on size of artichoke, may need to double recipe.
 Sour cream is a great substitution for mayo.

 In a small bowl add dried powdered garlic to mayo (or sour cream.)
 Mix well and set aside in the refrigerator for at least half an hour as the artichoke steams.